-Table 2 shows the results of comparisons of actigraphy sleep parameters at $T^1$ and $T^2$ for children with SMS compared to age-matched TD peers.
+Table 2 shows the results of comparisons of actigraphy defined sleep parameters at T^1 and T^2 for children with SMS compared to age-matched TD peers.

-At T, sleep was more disrupted in the SMS group than the TD group, with children with SMS experiencing significantly poorer sleep efficiency, less time in bed and less time asleep than their TD peers.
-Although children in both groups went to bed at a similar time, children with SMS woke two hours earlier than their TD peers, with a trend toward greater WASO.
+At T1, sleep was more disrupted in the SMS group than the TD group, with children with SMS experiencing significantly poorer sleep efficiency, less time in bed and less time asleep than their TD peers.
+Although children in both groups went to bed at a similar time, children with SMS woke 2 hours earlier than their TD peers, with a trend toward greater WASO.
 However, there was no difference between the sleep onset latency (SOL) of the two groups.
 The Bayes factor suggests that the data are more consistent with the null hypothesis (that there is no difference between the SOL of the two groups).
-The coefficient of variance between children for TST and particularly for WASO was higher in the SMS group (13.8 vs 6.3% and 103.1% vs 34.9%, respectively).
-The coefficient of variance for longest period of sleep before wake was higher in the TD group (24.2% vs 19.3%).
-Variability of these parameters for individual children within their own assessment period was also higher in SMS, with the coefficient of variance significantly higher for TST.
+The CoV between children for TST and particularly for WASO was higher in the SMS group (13.8 vs. 6.3% and 103.1% vs. 34.9%, respectively).
+The CoV for longest period of sleep before wake was higher in the TD group (24.2% vs. 19.3%).
+Variability of these parameters for individual children within their own assessment period was also higher in SMS, with the CoV significantly higher for TST.

-At T, group differences in get up time, WASO and sleep efficiency remained significant.
-Additionally, differences in bedtime between the groups were significant, with children with SMS going to bed one hour twenty-six minutes earlier than their TD peers.
-Time in bed did not differ significantly between groups (Bayes factor 2.405, 'anecdotal' evidence in support of the null hypothesis), but there was a trend toward differences in TST (effect size 1.17, Bayes factor .178, 'moderate' evidence in favour of the alternative hypothesis).
+At T^2 , group differences in get up time, WASO and sleep efficiency remained significant.
+In addition, differences in bedtime between the groups were significant, with children with SMS going to bed 1 hour 26 minutes earlier than their TD peers.
+Time in bed did not differ significantly between groups (Bayes factor 2.405, "anecdotal" evidence in support of the null hypothesis), but there was a trend toward differences in TST (effect size 1.17, Bayes factor.178, "moderate" evidence in favor of the alternative hypothesis).
 There were no significant differences between the groups in terms of individual variability within the assessment period.
-Variability between children in TST (7.1% vs 8.4%) and period of longest sleep before wake (38.6% vs 30.4%) was also similar in both groups.
-Variability between children was greater for WASO in SMS (84.1% vs 51.9%).
+Variability between children in TST (7.1% vs. 8.4%) and period of longest sleep before wake (38.6% vs. 30.4%) was also similar in both groups.
+Variability between children was greater for WASO in SMS (84.1% vs. 51.9%).